 That doesn't mean commercial paneling is impossible.
 It means the lanes to commercial in-network status go through specific mechanics: the Big Four payer processes, third-party billing networks, single-case agreements, incident-to billing, and the claim-coding details that determine whether a covered benefit actually pays.

 Scope and caveat.
-This article reflects public commercial-payer, CMS, and state-agency materials reviewed as of April 2026.
+This article reflects public commercial-payer, CMS, TRICARE, and state-agency materials reviewed as of May 2026.
 It is not an exhaustive sweep of every payer contract, every market's network rules, or every commercial payer's internal credentialing matrix.
 Verify the specific payer's current rules directly before acting on paneling decisions.
 Payer processes, timelines, and partner networks change over time.

 Before you apply: the universal enrollment file